GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 {% endCompare%}

 The `background-position` property also has a convenient one value shorthand; the omitted value resolves to `50%`.
-Here’s an example that demonstrates this using the keywords the `background-position` property accepts:
+Here's an example that demonstrates this using the keywords the `background-position` property accepts:

 {% Codepen {
   user: 'web-dot-dev',